Words By Kara Brunsting

 We aren’t Jesus, calling for Lazarus to come out of the tomb.
 We aren’t Paul, casting out demons in the name of Jesus Christ.
 But we still have the power of the Holy Spirit inside of us, and with it, the power of words.
 With words, we can send down a blessing upon someone, or send up a prayer for someone in need, or just give someone an encouraging word.
 When we call out to God, he listens, and he responds.
 The effects of blessings and prayer may be obvious right away; or you may never see them.
 But just with a few short words, you can change someone’s life.

-We are used to watching our words, being careful of what we say, of not hurting anyone’s feelings.
+Being careful of what we say, we are used to watching our words, of not hurting anyone’s feelings.
 We are always hearing that ‘words hurt’.
 We aren’t used to using them as a source of power.
 But we need to use them more, not less.
 We need to use words of goodness and power and love.
 We need to use words of blessing and prayer and forgiveness.
 We need to use our words to bring glory to Jesus’ name.

 Try it.
 Right now.
 Think about someone.
 Maybe you like them, maybe you don’t, maybe they are hurting, maybe they are celebrating.
 But right now, wherever you are, bless them.
 Call upon God to see them and to love them and to bless them.
 And God will listen.
 Your words have more power then you could ever imagine.
 And as you go about your day, don’t think about how the wrong word could hurt someone.
 Think about how the right word could heal someone.
 Think about how you can use your words to heal others.